-- The Wilfrid Howick Humanitarian Endowment ["Howick"] fund exists to assist needy cancer patients and/or families who have limited financial means; - The Vivian Saykaly Visiting Professor in Medical Oncology Endowment ["Saykaly"] fund exists to defray the cost of inviting a visiting professor in medical oncology, annually and in perpetuity; - The Bob and Mariko Humanitarian fund exists to help Cedars CanSupport Humanitarian activities; - The Nadya and Robert Murdoch new endowment fund was created to help the priority needs.
+- The Wilfrid Howick Humanitarian Endowment ["Howick"] fund exists to assist needy cancer patients and/or families who have limited financial means: - The Vivian Saykaly Visiting Professor in Medical Oncology Endowment ["Saykaly"] fund exists to defray the cost of inviting a visiting professor in medical oncology, annually and in perpetuity; - The Bob and Mariko Humanitarian fund exists to help Cedars CanSupport Humanitarian activities; - The Nadya and Robert Murdoch new endowment fund was created to help the priority needs; - The Dr. Edward J. Tabah Visiting Professor in surgical oncology was created to bring World class surgical oncologist annually to the MUHC.